sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 > WARNING: If you are deploying on Azure, you **must** ensure that [your cluster is created with support for CSI storage drivers](https://docs.microsoft.com/en-us/azure/aks/csi-storage-drivers).
 This **can not** be enabled after the fact.

+### ARM / ARM64 support

+> WARNING: Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.

 ## About

 ### Kubernetes